The Good Lie: Reception

-On Rotten Tomatoes, the film has an approval rating of 87% based on 86 reviews and an average rating of 6.7/10.
+On Rotten Tomatoes, the film has an approval rating of 84% based on 89 reviews and an average rating of 6.7/10.
 The website's critical consensus reads, "The Good Lie sacrifices real-life nuance in order to turn its true story into a Hollywood production, but the results still add up to a compelling, well-acted, and deeply moving drama."
 On Metacritic, the film has a score of 65 out of 100 based on 30 critics, indicating "generally favorable reviews" from critics.
 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

 Margaret Nagle won the Writers Guild of America Paul Selvin Award for her script to this film.

 Copyright and fraud lawsuit

-In February 2015, the Foundation for Lost Boys and Girls of Sudan, Inc., acting on behalf of 54 Sudanese refugees, filed a lawsuit in Georgia against writer Margaret Nagle, Alcon Entertainment and Imagine Entertainment.
+In February 2015, the Foundation for Lost Boys and Girls of Sudan, Inc., acting on behalf of 54 Sudanese refugees, filed a lawsuit in Georgia against writer Margaret Nagle, Alcon Entertainment, and Imagine Entertainment.
 The suit claimed that the refugees were joint authors of the stories they had told Nagle in interviews that she had recorded and used to write the story.
 It also asserted that a joint venture agreement had been breached, with fraud and other issues arising from a promise of compensation from a producer.

-The US District Judge initially granted the defendants' motion to dismiss but allowed the suit to be refiled if the plaintiffs subsequently and successfully registered copyright of the interviews.
+The US District Judge initially granted the defendant's motion to dismiss but allowed the suit to be refiled if the plaintiffs subsequently and successfully registered the copyright of the interviews.

 The court ultimately found that the refugees' statements supported the finding of copyright infringement and a permanent injunction on the movie.
 Before the case could be concluded, however, the plaintiffs' claims were settled out of court.